decretist/Dissertation/Chapter2/chapter2.md

 combinations of recensions (first and second) and parts (I, II, and III).[^9]

-But long before the discovery of the first recension in the late twentieth century, the first twelfth-century readers of the *Decretum* were distinctly aware of the limited extent to which it could be thought of as the work of a single author.
+Long before the discovery of the first recension in the late twentieth century, however, the first twelfth-century readers of the *Decretum* were distinctly aware of the limited extent to which it could be thought of as the work of a single author.
 Even early readers, such as Stephen of Tournai and the author of the *Summa Parisiensis*,